Frequently Asked Questions

 - costs from other entities outside the University of Michigan Anatomical Donations Program.

 Q. Can an anatomical gift be revoked?

 A. Yes.
 An anatomical gift is revocable until death, then becomes irrevocable.
 A gift may be revoked by contacting the University of Michigan Anatomical Donations Program in writing.
-Revocation is effective upon receipt, but will not apply to actions taken before notice is received.
+A revocation meeting all legal requirements is effective upon receipt, but will not apply to actions taken before notice is received.
 After death, the family or legal representatives of a donor may not revoke an authorization without a court order.